s-arina/Weather_App_V2/NOTES.md

 5. Deployment

-- render is on auto deploy after pushes
+- set to NOT auto deploy
 - for local development, post payload to `http://localhost:3001`
 - for deployment, payload must be send to the server on hosted site `https://weather-sc-server.onrender.com`